topcoder-platform/topcoder-x-processor/README.md

 - You will see a new comments

-Contest https://www.topcoder-dev.com/challenges/30054075 has been created for this ticket.
+Challenge 17ab4b5b-fad6-405a-8abb-9f23e9fa3730 has been created for this ticket

 ```This is an automated message for tonyj via Topcoder X```